Call4Cloud | MMP-C | Autopilot | Device Preparation

 Now the only thing left for you to do is to create the IntuneWinApp and upload it to Intune!
 When using a Win32App we also need to make sure we define some detection rules.
 This time we are going to use a file detection rule and define the driver folder inside the Printer Spooler Folder on the device!

-Someone mentioned in the comments that it’s also possible to use the HP universal printer driver (install.exe) to make sure the Printer and drivers are installed correctly.
+Someone mentioned in the comments that it’s also possible to use the HP universal printer driver (install.exe) to ensure the Printer and drivers are installed correctly.

 First, you will need to download the Universal Printer Driver from the Hp website or this link.